ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### OpenID Configuration and Discovery

 The `[provider-dns].provider` file includes the contents of the provider's OpenID Connect configuration.
-This file informs SystemLink of of the various endpoints exposed by the provider that are used during the login process.
+This file tells SystemLink which endpoints the provider exposes that are used during login.

 !!! note ""
     You may use curl to create this file.
 Replace `[provider-dns]` with the DNS of your OpenID Connect Provider.